bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     the RC software itself.
 Since it is assumed that the RO will interact with the AS through a secondary device, the RC does not provide a mechanism to launch the RO's browser at this URL.

+5. The user authenticates at the AS, taking on the role of the RO.

-    The user enters the code communicated in (3) to the AS.
+6. The user enters the code communicated in (3) to the AS.
 The AS validates this code against a current request in process.

-5. The user authenticates at the AS, taking on the role of the RO.

-6. As the RO, the user authorizes the pending request from the RC.
+7. As the RO, the user authorizes the pending request from the RC.

-7. When the AS is done interacting with the user, the AS indicates to the RO that the request has been completed.
+8. When the AS is done interacting with the user, the AS indicates to the RO that the request has been completed.

-8. Meanwhile, the RC loads the continuation information stored at (3) and [continues the request](#continue-request).
+9. Meanwhile, the RC loads the continuation information stored at (3) and [continues the request](#continue-request).
 The AS determines which ongoing access request is referenced here and checks its state.

-9. If the access request has not yet been authorized by the RO in (6), the AS responds to the RC to [continue the request](#response-continue) at a future time through additional polling.
-This response can include refreshed credentials as well as information regarding how long the RC should wait before calling again.
+10. If the access request has not yet been authorized by the RO in (6), the AS responds to the RC to [continue the request](#response-continue) at a future time through additional polled continuation requests.
+This response can include updated continuation information as well as information regarding how long the RC should wait before calling again.
 The RC replaces its stored continuation information from the previous response (2).
     Note that the AS may need to determine that the RO has not approved the request in a sufficient amount of time and return an appropriate error to the RC.

-10. The RC continues to [poll the AS](#continue-poll) with the new continuation information in (9).
+11. The RC continues to [poll the AS](#continue-poll) with the new continuation information in (9).

-11. If the request has been authorized, the AS grants access to the information in the form of [access tokens](#response-token) and [direct subject information](#response-subject) to the RC.
+12. If the request has been authorized, the AS grants access to the information in the form of [access tokens](#response-token) and [direct subject information](#response-subject) to the RC.